gopikrishnangs44/pyINSAT/README.md

-Python package for INSAT 3D and 3DR
+Python package for INSAT 3D and 3DR sounder data

 To install, download the repository